Emerjoin/Hi-Framework-docs/tutorials/docs-project/category/06_i18n/03_dynamic-content-translation.md

 __Jon__ currently being displayed, is just a name in a set of many different names.

-## Dynamic Markup Strings
+## Dynamic markup strings
-Because of how markup translations work in Hi-Framework (Read __Translation Policies__ for details), the syntax for translating dynamic markup strings does not change.
+Because of how markup translations work in Hi-Framework, the syntax for translating dynamic markup strings does not change.

 Meaning __this__: